zeelsheladiya/OurDB-Database/README.md

 ## Contributions
 OurDB-Database is open to contributions, but I recommend creating an issue or replying in a comment to let me know what you are working on first that way we don't overwrite each other.

 Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on this open project.
 If you have any questions, feel free to open an issue.
-And feel free to improve this list by contributing!
+And feel free to improve this open project by contributing!

 ## Contributors
 <a href="https://github.com/zeelsheladiya/OurDB/graphs/contributors">